 The single most characteristic that defines life and for that matter all existence, is the wheel of birth-growth-decay-death and birth again.
 Neither the time-scale nor the spread of uncertainty of this wheel is same for all existence but varies from one to the other.
 Each and every plant and animal species have male and female reproduction system that ensures continuity of life.
 If one thinks about it, one would soon realize that this characteristic defines all behaviors of existence including our thought processes and social interactions.

-In the next blog I intend to see Natural order more closely – the Natural equilibrium.
+In the next article I intend to see Natural order more closely – the Natural equilibrium.

 Here is an anecdote to ponder: